shaack/cm-pgn/README.md

 This is as ES6 Module for parsing and rendering of PGNs ([Portable Game Notation](https://de.wikipedia.org/wiki/Portable_Game_Notation)).

-This module has status "alpha" and should not used in productive environment at this moment.

 The API is similar to `history()` of [chess.js](https://github.com/jhlywa/chess.js), but this module supports variants, nags and comments in the pgn.